WheteThunger/MonumentAddons/README.md

 The following commands only work on objects managed by this plugin.
 The effect of these commands automatically applies to all copies of the object at matching monuments, and also updates the data files.

-- `makill` -- Removes the entity or spawn point that you are aiming at.
+- `makill` -- Deletes the entity or spawn point that you are aiming at.
 - `masave` -- Saves the current position and rotation of the entity you are aiming at.
 This is useful if you moved the entity with a plugin such as Edit Tool or Uber Tool.
 This is not necessary if you are repositioning entities with [Telekinesis](https://umod.org/plugins/telekinesis) since that will be automatically detected.
 - `maskin <skin id>` -- Updates the skin of the entity you are aiming at.
 - `masetid <id>` -- Updates the RC identifier of the CCTV camera you are aiming at.
   - Note: Each CCTV's RC identifier will have a numeric suffix like `1`, `2`, `3` and so on.
-This is done because each CCTV must have a unique identifier.
+This is done because some monuments may be duplicated, and each CCTV must have a unique identifier.
 - `masetdir` -- Updates the direction of the CCTV you are aiming at, so that it points toward you.

+### Spawn points and spawn groups

+- `mashowvanilla` -- For educational purposes, this shows debug information for 60 seconds about vanilla spawn points at the monument you are aiming at.
+If you are aiming at an entity (e.g., a junk pile, dwelling, or cargo ship), this will instead show spawn points that are parented to that entity.

+#### Spawn groups

+- `maspawngroup create <name>` -- Creates a spawn group **and** a spawn point where you are looking.
+- `maspawngroup set <option> <value>` -- Sets a property of the spawn group you are looking at.
+  - `Name`: string -- This name must be unique for the given profile + monument.
+This name can be used to create additional spawn points for this spawn group using `maspawnpoint create <group_name>`.
+  - `MaxPopulation`: number -- The maximum number of entities that can be spawned across all spawn points in this spawn group.
+  - `RespawnDelayMin`: number -- The minimum time in minutes to wait between spawning entities.
+  - `RespawnDelayMax`: number -- The maximum time in minutes to wait between spawning entities.
+  - `SpawnPerTickMin`: number -- The minumum number of entities to try to spawn in a batch.
+  - `SpawnPerTickMax`: number -- The maximum number of entities to try to spawn in a batch.
+  - `PreventDuplicates`: true/false -- While `true`, only one of each entity prefab can be present across all spawn points in the spawn group.
+Vanilla Rust uses this property for spawning modules at desert military bases.
+- `maspawngroup add <entity> <weight>` -- Adds the specified entity prefab to the spawn group you are looking at.
+- `maspawngroup remove <entity>` -- Removes the specified entity prefab from the spawn group you are looking at.

+Note: `masg` can be used in place of `maspawngroup`.

+#### Spawn points

+- `maspawnpoint create <group_name>` -- Creates a spawn point where you are looking, for the specified spawn group.
+The spawn group must be in your selected profile and be at the same monument.
+- `maspawnpoint set <option> <value>` -- Sets a property of the spawn group you are looking at.
+  - `Exclusive`: true/false -- While `true`, only one entity can be spawned at this spawn point at a time.
+  - `DropToGround`: true/false -- While `true`, entities will be spawned on the nearest flat surface below the spawn point.
+  - `CheckSpace`: true/false -- While `true`, entities can only spawn at this spawn point when there is sufficient space.
+This option is recommended for vehicle spawn points.
+  - `RandomRotation` : true/false -- While `true`, entities will spawn with random rotation at this spawn point, instead of following the rotation of the spawn point itself.
+  - `RandomRadius`: number -- This number determines how far away entities can spawn from this spawn point.
+The default is `0.0`.

+Note: `masp` can be used in place of `maspawnpoint`.

 ### Profiles